Reversible Poisson-Kirchhoff Systems: Proof of reversibility

-However, not all such vectors represent a valid drawing since the Kirchhoff's node law induces relations between segments intensities, so the dimension of the space generated by all valid vectors is smaller than $m + n + \l$.
+However, not all such vectors represent a valid drawing since the Kirchhoff's node law induces relations between segment weights, so the dimension of the space generated by all valid vectors is smaller than $m + n + \l$.
 More precisely, its dimension is $m + n + d$ where